vigetlabs/microcosm/docs/guides/architecture.md

 ```

 By implementing a `register` method, a Presenter can subscribe to these
-intents, adding intermediary processing or just push an action:
+actions, adding intermediary processing or just push an action:

 ```javascript
 class PlanetsShow extends Presenter {